 - Your e-commerce platform hosts the store so there's nothing technical to worry about

 - You can still generate traffic through your social accounts

-Affiliate marketing has been the dominant way to start making money online in the past decade simply because only until very recently was it possible to handle all these elements of a business yourself.
+Affiliate marketing has been the dominant way to start making money online in the past decade.
+That’s because only until very recently was it possible to handle all these elements of a business yourself.

-3 years ago, you would have needed a team to manage a Shopify business, but today you can do this with a few clicks by following the steps that have been laid out for you by people who have successfully traveled the journey.
+Three years ago, you would have needed a team to manage a Shopify business.
+Today, you can do this with a few clicks by following the steps that have been laid out for you by people who have successfully traveled the journey.

 Shopify aims to automate the entire technical process of running a store, from hosting to processing payments.
-Dropified aims to automate the entire process of sourcing products and ordering them from suppliers who will dropship.
+On the other hand, Dropified aims to automate the entire process of sourcing products and ordering them from suppliers who will then dropship the items.